 It should also be noted that in our Hong Kong restaurant research, we often read about long waits at some of the most popular restaurants (One Dim Sum, Mak’s Noodles and Yat Lok among them).
 During our visit to Hong Kong, however, we never found this to be the case.
 We avoided peak dining hours – and never waited once for a table.
 When restaurants do fill up, don’t be surprised to be seated with strangers – especially if dining by yourself or in small groups.
 Space is tight – and they want to fill every seat possible.

 Another recurring tidbit we read in our research was to expect poor service in Hong Kong restaurants – which included warnings of staff shouting, slamming food on tables and flat-out ignoring guests.
 Fortunately, we experienced none of those things.
 In fact, we encountered only friendly service at the places we ate in Hong Kong.

 Cultural differences do exist (and, if they didn’t, what fun would traveling be?!), so here are a few tips of what to expect.

-- Not all restaurants provide napkins, but sometimes a roll of toilet paper wil be placed on the table for wiping your hands (and as a general rule, it’s a good idea to always carry a small packet of tissues with you in Hong Kong).
+- Not all Hong Kong restaurants provide napkins, but sometimes a roll of toilet paper will be placed on the table for wiping your hands (and as a general rule, it’s a good idea to always carry a small packet of tissues with you in Hong Kong).